TranThanhTuan2509/football-player-detection/README.md

 - Pandas
 - Pytorch
 - Tensorboard
-- The other libs you could check in requirements file from yolov5 of ultralytics
+- The other libs you could check in the requirements file from yolov5 of Ultralytics

-- To download all of yolov5 libs following to:
+- To download all of the yolov5 libs following:
-- Access to yolov5 repository and make sure that you installed git and registed github account
+- Access to yolov5 repository and make sure that you installed git and registered GitHub account

       git clone https://github.com/ultralytics/yolov5